Chukwunonso10/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-This contains my learning and understanding about ES6 data manipulation
+# Solutions to tasks on ES6 data manipulation